 - Provide leadership development to administrators, board members, and faculty of eligible institutions with institutional responsibility for technology education

 Eligible applicants are individual institutions of higher education, branch institutions of a state system, or independent branch campuses.
-Additional eligibility information is listed in the application instructions.
 All eligible institutions must demonstrate that they have a significant commitment to higher education programs in the food, agriculture, natural resources, and human sciences and to each specific subject area for which grant funds are to be used.

 Insular areas include:

 - The Commonwealth of the Northern Mariana Islands

 - The Republic of the Marshall Islands